Arose-Niazi/Mini-Missions-Public/README.md

         - /titles -> To check your or anyone's titles.
 This includes custom titles and simple titles.
     - Chat
         - !s(ay) -> To send message to server from discord.
-    - Ignore System
+        - /privatemessage - /pm - /m(essage) -> Send private message.
+        - /r(eply) -> Reply to last private message.
+        - /nopm -> Disable/Enable private messages.
         - /ignore -> To add/remove players to your ignore list.
         - /ignorelist -> To check your ignore list.
     - Mission
         - /dpersonalbest -> Used to remove your personal best/record for that mission.
         - /bet -> To place bet on a player for winning the mission.
+        - /cycle -> To see next mission.
     - Lobby
         - /v -> Spawn Vehicle.
         - /remove -> Remove vehicle.
+        - /blackjack -> To start a blackjack match.
+    - Cookies
+        - /sellcookies -> To put your cookies on sale.
+        - /buycookies -> To purcahse cookies from other players.
 - Moderators
     - !/mute  -> Use it once to mute and then again to un-mute.
     - /ignorelist -> To check anyone's ignore list.
     - !/jailed -> To see a list of jailed players.
     - /lastactions -> To check players last actions.
-    - /!Kick -> Remove a player from server.
+    - /!kick -> Remove a player from server.
     - /!nickcheck -> Get inforamtion about username.
     - /!idcheck -> Get information about account id.
     - !/ban -> Baning player.